3point14guy/notes/3_css/css_basics.md

 The box model:

-By default width is setting content width; padding, border and margin all are added on can use **box-sizing** property with a value of **border box** and it will make the width property include the padding, border and margin.
+By default width is setting content width; padding, border and margin are all added onto the width value. can use **box-sizing** property with a value of **border box** and it will make the width property include the padding, border and margin.
 * **padding** - sets the padding space on all sides of an element.
 * **margin** - sets the margin on all sides of an element.